 As I walked, I admitted that the fall season had finally blown in, and with it had come a change in the weather pattern.
 The rains ended.
 For three months I’d seen nothing but daily showers and high rivers, but now with the windy cold front, the mountains had lost their green sparkle.
 And over the span of three connected days on this water, I’d watched the vibrance of the hills fade into a new saturation: reds, oranges and yellows began to spread from the valleys to the mountaintops.
 Next, the leaves will be gone, I thought.
 It will happen soon.
 It happens in circles.

-The river was still full here, uncrossable in all but the widest parts, even for the boldest and strongest angler who is full of piss and vinegar.
-He’d wash away in the mid-current, lifted from underneath by water up to his armpits, because no amount of will or determination can fight the buoyancy of the human body.
+The river was still full here, impassable in all but the widest parts, even for the boldest and strongest angler who is full of piss and vinegar.
+Because he’d wash away in the mid-current, lifted from underneath by water up to his armpits, and no amount of will or determination can fight the buoyancy of the human body.
 Alive and full of air and water, we float — eventually — even against the weight of a packed fishing vest.

 And so I took the long way around, setting my course inward of the bank-side brush but well within earshot of the riffling water.
 I knew that when the rumble faded to a whisper I’d be adjacent to the widest tailout for miles upstream or down.
-There I would find my way from rock to rock and across the chutes, surrounded by Blue Winged Olive spinners falling in parallel with the oak leaves, fluttering down until they lay spent and dying.
+There I would find my way from rock to rock and across the chutes, surrounded by Blue Winged Olive spinners falling in parallel with the oak leaves, fluttering down until they lay spent and dead, next to foliage of a similar fate.
 I’d watch the noses of occasional wild brown trout poke a ring through the glassy slick just before the lip of the tailout, plucking size twenty mayflies between the crispy, dry oak leaves that float and drown in the surface, all of it in the half light of the fading day.
 So much beauty.

-“More patience, son,” he’d said.
+“More patience, son,” he’d told me.
 “Walk slower and you’ll see more.”

 And that’s how I did it.
 I scanned the hillside and saw scurrying squirrels wrapping up their daily gathering and storing of chestnuts.
 I spotted a bloom of oyster mushrooms on fallen logs around a spring hole.
 Browning and past their expiration date, I left them attached and walked past.
 Striding through the tall stand of spruce, I found my path easily, planning ahead for the coming obstacles while living fully in the moments around me, looking forward and being present in one space all at once.